gopalshivapuja/n8n-setup-on-oracle-cloud/README.md

 To allow external access to n8n (port 5678) and Caddy (ports 80 and 443 for HTTP/HTTPS), you need to add ingress rules to your VCN's security list.

-1. From your running instance details page, click on the **Subnet** link under "Virtual Cloud Network". *(Consider adding a screenshot of the instance details page with subnet link highlighted)*
+1. From your running instance details page, click on the **Subnet** link under "Virtual Cloud Network".
-2. On the Subnet details page, click on the **Default Security List** (or the security list associated with your subnet). *(Consider adding a screenshot of the subnet details page with security list highlighted)*
+2. On the Subnet details page, click on the **Default Security List** (or the security list associated with your subnet).
-3. Click **Add Ingress Rules**. *(Consider adding a screenshot of the 'Add Ingress Rules' button)*
+3. Click **Add Ingress Rules**.
-4. Add the following rules: *(Consider adding a screenshot of the ingress rules configuration with all rules added)*
+4. Add the following rules:

     *   **Rule 1 (HTTP - Caddy)**:
         *   **Source Type**: CIDR